a-chacon/sshdb/README.md

-# SSHDB
+# sshdb

 ![Gif of the app](https://github.com/Taurus95/ssh-manager/blob/main/resources/sshdb.gif)

 ## Getting Started

-Simple script that save your ssh conection's data on a sqlite database.
+Simple cli tool that save your ssh conection's data on a sqlite database.
 You can save the specific data for a host and select it for a create a conection through ssh.

 ### Prerequisites